 India Gate, Delhi

 Book your flight tickets to Delhi to visit the 42-metre tall India Gate, a war memorial built in honour of the Indian martyrs of the wars between 1914 and 1919.
-Today, it is among the most sought-after hangout places in the national capital.
+It is among the most sought-after hangout places in the national capital.
 The soaring monument features the names of thousands of Indian soldiers.
 It has a striking resemblance to the Arc-de-Triomphe of France.

 Mysore Palace, Mysore